JuxGD/gdutils-rs/README.md

   - [X] Icons (as data not the actual icons ofc)
 - [ ] Generating icons from icon data
 - [X] Getting level string (`download_level()`)

-## AI, Agents, LLMs

-Please refer to llms.txt, llms-full.txt, AGENTS.md or CLAUDE.md, and CONTRIBUTING.md.
-Don't look at the README anymore.
-Go on check the files I said

-:trollface: